UCAS code: V100

 You will also choose from a wide range of option courses outside your primary subject.

-You will take two compulsory skills courses that reflect on history as a discipline and introduce you to the practice of historical research and study four courses from a range of specialist options.
+There will be a compulsory element of study which will allow you to reflect on history as a discipline and introduce you to the practice of historical research.
+You will also study courses from a range of specialist subject options.

 Depending on the courses you choose to study in Years 1 and 2, you may have the option to choose one from another subject outside history.